EENI Global Business School.

 Share by Twitter

-Syllabus of the Subject: Port of Walvis Bay (Namibia).
-Access to Botswana, Zambia, DR Congo, Zimbabwe, Angola, and South Africa.
+Port of Walvis Bay (Namibia).
+Access to Botswana, Zambia, DR Congo, Zimbabwe, Angola, and South Africa

-3. Gateway to Angola, Botswana, the Democratic Republic of the Congo, South Africa, Zambia, and Zimbabwe;
+3. Gateway to Angola, Botswana, the DR Congo, South Africa, Zambia, and Zimbabwe

 Maritime Transport in Africa (Southern African Ports).